draxil/springboard/README.md

 # springboard
-Watch a directory for new files and bounce them on somewhere else:
+Watch a directory (drop folder) for new files and "bounce" them on somewhere else, via several means such as HTTP post or anothoer command.

-OR Simple "drop folder to an HTTP POST request (or whatever)".

 # usage